XronosSchedulingLtd/schedulerapidocs/introduction.rst

 The authentication process involves sending the user's UUID and if you do that over an http connection then anyone could see it.

-All the examples in this guide use http://localhost:3000 as a base URL, on the assumption that you will be doing your initial experimentation on a development system.
+All the examples in this guide use https://schedulerdemo.xronos.uk/ as a base URL, so you can run them yourself immediately against this demonstration server.

+The entire database on this server is reset every night, so it doesn't matter if you create events on it.